camalot/mkdocs-test/docs/java/configuration/index.md

 ### Whitelist Players

+!!! note

-> **NOTE** it is very important to set this with servers exposed to the internet where you want only limited players to join.
+    It is very important to set this with servers exposed to the internet where you want only limited players to join.

 To whitelist players for your Minecraft server, you can:

 - Provide a list of usernames and/or UUIDs separated by commas via the `WHITELIST` environment variable
   `docker run -d -e WHITELIST=user1,uuid2 ...`
 - Provide the url or path to a whitelist file via `WHITELIST_FILE` environment variable